nttssv/ocr_v2/docs/guides/CLIENT_README.md

 ### File Not Found
 ```
-Error: File 'document.pdf' not found
+Error: File 'samples/1.pdf' not found
 ```
-**Solution**: Check the file path and ensure the PDF exists
+**Solution**: Check the file path and ensure the PDF exists.
+You need to manually place your test PDF files in the `samples/` directory.

 ### Connection Timeout
 ```